1. Home

 Are fuel prices going down?

-Compared to the start of 2023, prices for petrol in 2024 remain considerably lower – in January 2023, the average price was 155.46p per litre, and that dropped to a low of 143.99p in July.
+Compared to the start of 2023, prices for petrol in 2024 remain considerably lower – in January 2023, the average price was 155.46p per litre, but the petrol price decrease saw average prices of 143.99p in July that year.
 Diesel has been more unstable – it cost an average of 178.94p in January, and just 146.40p in July.

 How often do fuel prices change?